 In the threshold settings, the Assertion Timeout field postpones or even cancels the "assertion" action.
-It determines how long a sensor must be in the "worse" new state before the PX2 triggers the "assertion" action.
-If that sensor changes its state again within the specified wait time, the PX2 does NOT assert the worse state.
+It determines how long a sensor must remain in the "worse" new state before the PX3 triggers the "assertion" action.
+If that sensor changes its state again within the specified wait time, the PX3 does NOT assert the worse state.